Mosquito sucking blood

-The Expert Guide on How to Get Rid of Mosquitoes Yourself
+Expert Guide on How to Get Rid of Mosquitoes Yourself

 Everybody loves summer.
 Nobody loves mosquitoes.

-Although in the UK, we don't get mosquito problems like tropical countries do, we still suffer from these annoying seasonal pests.
+Although in the UK we don't get mosquito problems like tropical countries do, we still suffer from these annoying seasonal pests.
 Plus, since most British homes don't have window screens, it's easy for these bugs to fly inside and have a feast at our expense.

 The itchy red bites mosquitoes cause are annoying enough.
 But it's also true that these bugs spread disease.
 Government figures show that diseases carried by mosquitoes are rising in the UK.
 Many of these diseases, including malaria, Zika, and West Nile Fever, come to the UK when travellers catch them on holiday.
 However, mosquitoes can be a vector of disease in the UK itself, and as climate change affects our weather, government departments and the public need to be aware of the risks mosquitoes carry.

+Getting rid of mosquitoes means understanding their lifecycle and behaviour.
+Mosquitoes are tricky to eliminate, and it often requires modifying your property to make it less inviting for them.
 In some cases, you may need professional help to get rid of a serious mosquito problem.
-However, there is lots you can do yourself to get rid of those annoying mosquito bites.
+However, there is a lot you can do yourself to get rid of those annoying mosquito bites.

 Understanding Mosquito Behaviour